Thursday, April 2, 2020 · 16 min read

 Analysis can often be done on-board, or the data can be offloaded to external systems for long-term storage and analysis.

-As shown in the previous comparison, data loggers record slowly to a relatively small amount of NVRAM, while DAQ systems record very fast to a vastly larger storage device such as solid-state (SSD) or standard hard drive (HDD).
+As shown in the previous comparison, data loggers record slowly to a relatively small amount of NVRAM, while DAQ systems record very fast to a vastly larger storage device such as a solid-state (SSD) or standard hard drive (HDD).

 Data loggers range from recording times measured in days, to those which can be measured in weeks or months.
 DAQ systems, because of their GB and even TB SSD storage capacities, even despite their much higher sample rates, can also store for days, weeks, and possibly months.